Why Your Business Needs a Vision (really!) And How to Craft One

 In fact, just between the two of us, I coached an 8-figure business that didn’t have one at all!

-However, just because you have been successful (enough) doesn’t mean you shouldn’t still invest time and energy into a vision statement.
-Vision statements can only help elevate your team and grow your business.
+However, just because you have been successful (enough) doesn’t mean you shouldn’t still invest time and energy into building a clear vision statement.
+Vision statements can help elevate your team and grow your business.

 How do I articulate my vision?